harishkumar04/Devops-Maven-website-CI-CD/Secure Packages with CodeArtifact.md

-# 🔧 Using AWS CodeArtifact with Maven
+# 🔧 Using AWS CodeArtifact to Store and Manage Dependencies

 This guide explains how to configure **AWS CodeArtifact** as your Maven package repository, set up the necessary IAM permissions, and compile your project to publish artifacts into the repository.